folkforms/opengl-notes/matrices.md

 For 3D games, we use a projection matrix which is a frustum.
 This is simple enough to calculate.

-    public static Matrix4f updateProjectionMatrix() {
+    public static void setProjectionMatrix() {
       float aspectRatio = (float) windowWidth / (float) windowHeight;
-      return projectionMatrix.setPerspective(FOV, aspectRatio, Z_NEAR, Z_FAR);
+      projectionMatrix.setPerspective(FOV, aspectRatio, Z_NEAR, Z_FAR);
     }

-Note: `setPerspective` documentation says "Set this matrix to be a symmetric perspective projection frustum transformation for a right-handed coordinate systemusing OpenGL's NDC z range of [-1..+1]."
-So it's using a well-known calculation.

 We use the FOV, the window's aspect ratio, and arbitrary Z_NEAR and Z_FAR coordinates.
 These might be 0.01f and 1000f, respectively.
 Anything with a z-value > Z_FAR is too far away to bother rendering, and anything with a z-value < 0.01f is inside or behind the camera.

+- Note: `setPerspective` documentation says "Set this matrix to be a symmetric perspective projection frustum transformation for a right-handed coordinate systemusing OpenGL's NDC z range of [-1..+1]."
+So it's using a well-known calculation.
+- We need to update `projectionMatrix` any time the FOV or window size changes.

 ### How is it used?